Ihor16/nginx-conf/README.md

 ## Serving Multiple Websites
 It's possible to server multiple websites from a single nginx container by using a wildcard domain.
-- Copy your other website into the `./sites/` directory.
+- Copy your other website in the `./sites/` directory.
 - Add a new `server` context to the template file.
 ```nginx
 server {